sheldon/oh-my-fish/README.md

 Make sure to [send us a PR][omf-pulls-link] to update the registry.

+#### `omf channel`

+Gets or changes the update channel.

+Two channels are available by default: the `stable` channel provides stable updates with the latest tagged version of Oh My Fish, and `dev` which provides the latest changes under development.
+The update channel currently set determines what version `omf update` will upgrade to.

 #### `omf doctor`

 Use to troubleshoot before [opening an issue][omf-issues-new].